zrong/hexo-theme-freemind/_posts/qna.md

 {% label Q danger %} [Your blog](http://hahack.com) looks a little different to this theme.
 Why such difference?

 {% label A success %} Yes.
 I modified the theme a little bit as I open sourced this theme.
-I actually did some simplification *e.g.* I removed the whole [Wiki](http://hahack.com/wiki) page because I don't think that everybody needs this.
+I actually did some simplification *e.g.* I removed the whole [Wiki](http://hahack.com/wiki) page because I don't think that everybody need this.

 {% label Q danger %} How to generate ToC(Table of Contents) in a certain page?